 Vice President, Stanford Energy Club (SEC), Digital & Brand team 03/2015- 03/2016

-- Lead a 6-person team to promote engagement of SEC communities through marketing and branding strategies.
+- Led a 6-person team to promote engagement of SEC communities through marketing and branding strategies.
 Initiate and lead “SEC Big Data” program to review club growth.

 Founder, Stanford-Zhejiang University (ZJU) Alumni Group 06/2012-06/2015

-- Enhance social bonding between ZJU alumni at Stanford by organizing mixers and activities.
+- Enhanced social bonding between ZJU alumni at Stanford by organizing social activities.

 Team member, SunPower Foundation project, Engineering for Sustainable World, Stanford 11/2015-present

-- Design solar-powered lighting and refrigeration systems for small-community use in rural areas of developing countries.
+- Designed solar-powered lighting and refrigeration systems for small-community use in rural areas of developing countries.